 Explaining the relationship between car value depreciation and tax implications

 Depreciation represents the car's decline in value over time.
 When determining tax implications, the IRS considers the difference between your car’s basis (the amount you originally paid for the car) and its current fair market value.

 Suppose the car's fair market value is lower than your basis.
 In that case, you are typically eligible for a capital loss deduction, which will help offset any taxable income you generate from junking the car.

 Discussing the possibility of recovering losses from the car's depreciated value

-It’s possible to recoup losses from the car’s depreciated value when you junk it.
+When you junk it, it’s possible to recoup losses from the car’s depreciated value.
 This typically applies to those who have used the car for business purposes and consistently claimed depreciation.